Tondo (historical polity): Social structure

 The term datu or lakan, or apo refers to the chief, but the noble class to which the datu belonged to was known as the maginoo class.
 Any male member of the maginoo class can become a datu by personal achievement.

 The term timawa referring to freemen came into use in the social structure of the Tagalogs within just twenty years after the coming of the Spaniards.
 The term, however, was being incorrectly applied to former alipin (commoner and slave class) who have escaped bondage by payment, favor, or flight.
-Moreover, the Tagalog timawa did not have the military prominence of the Visayan timawa.
+Unlike the Visayan timawa, the Tagalog timawa were primarily freemen with less emphasis on military roles, reflecting the differing societal structures of the regions.
 The equivalent warrior class in the Tagalog society was present only in Laguna, and they were known as the maharlika class.

 At the bottom of the social hierarchy are the members of the alipin class.
 There are two main subclasses of the alipin class.
 The aliping namamahay who owned their own houses and served their masters by paying tribute or working on their fields were the commoners and serfs, while the aliping sa gigilid who lived in their masters' houses were the servants and slaves.

 The more complex social structure of the Tagalogs was less stable during the arrival of the Spaniards because it was still in a process of differentiating.